marklogic/mlxprs/README.md

 ```

 When this query runs, it will use the host, port, and `contentDb` specified in the comment, along with the VS Code configuration parameters for the rest of the MarkLogic client definition.
 (The `note` will be ignored.)
 Other queries in other editor tabs will not be affected.

+Note: This configuration override is only applied when using one of the "MarkLogic: Eval <language>" commands.

 ## Debugging